Use the Microsoft Search API to query data

 The query method is defined to allow passing a collection of one or more searchRequest instances at once.
 However, the service currently supports only a single searchRequest at a time.

 The searchRequest resource supports passing multiple types of entities at a time.
 However, currently the only supported combination is for SharePoint and OneDrive entityTypes: driveItem, drive, site, list, listItem.
-Any combinations involving message, event, SharePoint and OneDrive types , or externalItem are currently not supported.
+Any combinations involving message, event, person, SharePoint and OneDrive types, or externalItem are currently not supported.

 The contentSource property, which defines the connection to use, is only applicable when entityType is specified as

-The search API does not support custom sort for message, event or externalItem.
+The search API does not support custom sort for message, event, person, or externalItem.

-The search API does not support aggregations for message, event, site or drive.
+The search API does not support aggregations for message, event, site, person, or drive.

 Schema change deprecation warning

-Properties used in a search request and response have been renamed or removed.
-In most cases, the original properties are being deprecated and replaced by the current properties, as listed in the table below.
+In the beta version, properties used in a search request and response have been renamed or removed.
+In most cases, the original properties are being deprecated and replaced by the current properties, as listed in the following table.

 Start updating any existing apps to use current property and type names, and to get current property names in the response.
 For backward compatibility, the original properties and types are accessible and functional until December 31, 2020, after which they will be removed.